 Your clothing products directly represent your company.
 Positive response out of your clothing products, garment and apparel will right away reflect towards your company while any negative comments and feedback will be detrimental to your reputation as well.
 This is why your quality control for clothing is instrumental to your operations apart from the goal of being able to manufacture your product in the right number and at the right time.
+In times of fast fashion, also big and well-known brands sometimes struggle with quality problems, such as Zara and H&M. Even outlet clothing of big designer brands are known to have issues.

 Quality control in garment manufacturing is an automatic task for clothing manufacturers.
 However, it is a much more complex process whenever the operations involve importing its products from abroad.
 Here is our wiki guide on how to manage quality control for clothing such as creating garment quality control procedures.